Fashion Illustration using Procreate app, by Laura Volpintesta

 Fashion Illustration using Procreate, by Laura Volpintesta

-Once you get experienced with fashion drawing skills, you realize that Fashion Illustration using Procreate App doesn’t require ALL THOSE TOOLS!!!!!!
+AS you get experienced with fashion drawing skills, you realize that Fashion Illustration using Procreate App doesn’t require ALL THOSE FANCY TOOLS!!!!!!

-One of the biggest things to learn at the beginning when using ANY app for fashion illustration is that you can do just about EVERYTHING using only one or two tools.
+One of the biggest things to learn at the beginning when using ANY app for fashion illustration is that you can do just about EVERYTHING using only one or two core tools:

 This is because with a decent pen or pencil tool for line work and a larger tool for large areas of color, all you need is your drawing skills, and regulating the opacity and size of the tool from tiny to huge and sheer to opaque is ALL YOU REALLY NEED AT ALL!.
 (Hence my digital drawing course that explains this thoroughly and gets you up and running.